resonance-designs/longhairrecords/docs/Server_Maintenance.md

    ![Figure 2-A](imgs/server_maintenance/Fig-2-A.png)

-   * You can create a backup while the server is running but it is highly suggested that you shut it down first.
-It is only recommended to create a backup while the server is running if there is an emergency situation where shutting down the server would cause a data loss or it is simply not possible to shut it down.
+   * You can create a backup while the server is running, but it is highly suggested that you shut it down first.
+It is only recommended to create a backup while the server is running if there is an emergency situation where shutting down the server would cause a data loss, or it is simply not possible to shut it down.
    * Once initiating the “Power Off” action, you will see an indicator that the server is shutting down:

      ![Figure 2-B](imgs/server_maintenance/Fig-2-B.png)